+The Slim Duct unit has a built in condensate pump.
+The pump is connected to the circuit board.
 The pump is energized whenever the Float Switch indicates that water needs to be pumped from the cassette.
 The float switch connects onto the circuit board.